mturk/svcbatch/README.md

   first one will be used as **batchfile** and rest will be used as additional **argument** send to the **batchfile**.

-  In case **batchfile** name is **NUL** service will create event object with the name `Local\se-%SVCBATCH_SERVICE_UUID%`.
-  Applications started from the service batch file can open that event and use it as wait signal which will be signaled on service stop.
-This option makes sense only for services that are running custom applications which have that option implemented.

-  Check [sservice](test/sservice) for example how to write a client application that can use this IPC mechanism.

 * **-q**

   **Disable logging**